kirstymcnaught/OptiKeyWiki/User-Guide.md

 Complete a selection over a letter and it will be pressed and appear in the "scratchpad" at the top.
 You will also notice that some auto complete suggestions will appear above the scratchpad.
 Keep selecting letters to type a whole word, or select one of the auto complete suggestions to complete your word.

-If you make a mistake you can use the backspace key to delete your last selection;
+If you make a mistake you can use the backspace key to delete your last selection:

 ![BackOne key](http://juliussweetland.github.io/OptiKey/images/Key_BackOne_Up.png)

-or the BackMany key to delete the last whole word;
+or the BackMany key to delete the last whole word:

 ![BackMany key](http://juliussweetland.github.io/OptiKey/images/Key_BackMany_Up.png)